 Period 1: 20 minutes

 Patent station activity:

-Follow the directions using the Google doc below and complete the patent station activity.
+Follow the directions using this Google doc and complete the patent station activity.

 Period 1: 6 minutes + 5 minutes for Q/A